 11. Cochin

 The Cochin is one of the smallest large breeds we have on this list.
-We couldn’t leave them off though because they just LOOK so huge.
+We couldn't leave them off though because they just LOOK so huge.
 Believe it or not, but a typical rooster will grow to be around 5 pounds.
-But their big, puffy feathers make them appear to be much larger.
+They stand around 26 inches tall, or just over 2 feet.
+Add in their their big, puffy feathers and they appear to be even larger.

 We do recommend adding them to any flock, however.
 They are a very sweet bird and are safe to have around small children and pets.
 They are also decent layers, as well.
 A standard hen will probably give you 160 eggs a year.